The extinct Turnspit Dog breed

 Although turning meat was their main task, the Turnspit dog was also used and advertised for butter churns, fruit presses, grain mills, and water pumps.
 While all of these tasks were popular in Europe, mostly in the UK, the Turnspit dog was also used in America although they were rare.
 In America, these rare dogs were mainly found in hotel kitchens and cider mills.

 Nobody is completely certain about the origin of this dog but most people believe they were originated by mixing Welsh Corgis and various terrier breeds.
-In the 15th century, Charles Darwin believed the Turnspit dog was a product of genetic engineering and soon after, they were quite popular within the UK.

 While the Turnspit dog mostly working in the kitchens or performing other tasks that required running on a large wheel, they often got a break on Sunday mornings.
 On cold days, the Turnspit dog was often brought to church in order to warm the masters feet.